IRIFCrypto/dualdistance/README.md

 Since $D$ is a lower bound, the reported values were *not* incorrect, but not as good as they should have been.

-While the ePrint version has not been corrected yet, we will provide an new version of the paper with the artifact submission where Table 2 and the resulting PCF parameters have been updated.
+Table 2 and the resulting PCF parameters have been updated in the ePrint version.
-It can be verified against the ePrint version that the new values for $D$ are twice as large than before.
+It can be verified that the new values for $D$ are twice as large than before.

 Dependencies